YIYANGCAI/Image-Processing-Pool/README.md

 In deep learning area, image data is always required some processing method due to the models.
 I use this repo to accumulate some method of image processing

 2020-7-15 make the first commitment.
 It is about crop the image into patches

+2020-7-24 add a circumcribing area finder for polygon text area, for my OCR projects.